 Honey is the sweetening agent here plus there is a pinch of salt and some lemon juice too.

-To me this one is a real winner.
+To me this cucumber and mint ice cream is a real winner.
 A grown-up treat.
 A sweet version of that favourite Greek dip Tzatziki.

 It instantly transports me to the gorgeous Greek islands, sunshine and lazy days with friends.